CVH95/Salzburg/ROS_pkgs/red_ball_detection/README.md

 /rosout_agg
 ```

 Initially, the detector program should be subscribed to `/image_raw` of both cameras (left and right) and convert it into `cv::Mat`.
-From there, perform detection algorithm and publish 2D pixel coordinates of the center of the ball in both images into another topic (via red_ball_detection/ballCentrum.msg), created for communication with the triangulation node.
+From there, perform detection algorithm and publish 2D pixel coordinates of the center of the ball in both images into another topic (via red\_ball\_detection/ballCentrum.msg), created for communication with the triangulation node.
-The triangulation node calculates the 3D position of the ball and publishes the coordinates into a third topic (via red_ball_detection/ballToRobotBase.msg) that the planner reads.
+The triangulation node calculates the 3D position of the ball and publishes the coordinates into a third topic (via red\_ball\_detection/ballToRobotBase.msg) that the planner reads.

+#### Image Feature Detectors

+The same algorithm is applied to both images perceived by the Bumblebee 2 camera.
+The main feature that we are trying to detect is the center of the Red Ball we use as obstacle.
+To do that, separately we subscribe the right image detector to the topic `/camera/right/image_raw` , while the left detector is subscribed to `/camera/left/image_raw` topic to receive images.
+This gives the raw input (uncorrupted) to the program.
+To recognize the ball, we implemented a detector based on color segmentation plus morphological manipulation of the image to produce a binary video stream with all background in black, and (hopefully) a shape similar to a circle where the ball is.
+Then, we approximate the ball's shape by a minimum enclosing circle acting as bounding box, and use the center of this bounding circle as the ball center.

+The pixel coordinates of this ball are published in the topics:

+ - Left image: `/red_ball_detection/left_image_location`
+ - Right image: `/red_ball_detection/right_image_location`